resource-industries/DU-Warpcell-Map/README.md

                    - Increased font size of text buttons and repositioned
-                   - Adjusted layering of some elements for readability Tested on M, S, and L Transparent Screens
+                   - Adjusted layering of some elements for readability Tested on M, S, and L Transparent Screens Uploaded du-warpcell-map.jpg so you can see what it's supposed to look like when running correctly.